mikelangelo-project/capstan-packages/docker_files/recipes/openfoam.core-2.4.0/meta/README.md

 ## Usage
 You only need to require this package and the libraries become available.
-In fact, the openfoam.core package is included in solvers so you shouldn't need to require this package manually.
+In fact, the openfoam.core-2.4.0 package is included in solvers so you shouldn't need to require this package manually.

 Note that configuration files reside inside /openfoam directory so solvers will need